nornir/nornir.github.io/source/usage/cmp.rst

 	nornir-build Y:\Volumes\RC2 AddStos -File Y:\Volumes\RC2\CMPManualStos\1405-1404_TomLec.stos -Block TEM -StosGroup CMP -ControlSection 1404 -ControlChannel TEM -ControlFilter Leveled -ControlDownsample 16 -MappedSection 1405 -MappedChannel TomLec -MappedFilter ShadingCorrected -MappedDownsample 1 -Type Grid

 AddStos adds a stos file to a stos group.
-To be successful we must specify enough information to identify which images are being registered.
+To be successful we must specify enough information to identify which section filters were used for registration.
 This command places the .stos file in the CMP16 group and indicates which channel and filter should be used as control/mapped images.
 Nornir changes the internal parameters of the .stos transform to make spatial units consistent.
 The CMP16 stos group will not be used in builds.
 It is used as a safe holding area to inject the transforms into the build process as needed.

 .. code-block:: none